henatan99/apple-main-webpage-/README.md

 ## Acknowledgments

 - icons used from [iconify](https://fontawesome.com/)
-- And every other images like hero image where downloaded from the the times official site
+- And every other image like hero image where downloaded from the time's official site

 ## 📝 License